AeroBeat-Workouts/aerobeat-environment-gaussian-splat/README.md

-# AeroBeat Tool - Gaussian Splat
+# AeroBeat Tool - Gaussian Splat Loader

 `aerobeat-tool-gaussian-splat` is the AeroBeat Gaussian splat runtime wrapper.
 The real implementation now lives in this repo's `src/` scripts, and the hidden